Generic Name: sotalol (SOE ta lol)

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-Avoid taking an antacid within 2 hours before or 2 hours after you take sotalol.
-Some antacids can make it harder for your body to absorb sotalol.
+Avoid taking an antacid within 2 hours before or 2 hours after you take Sotylize.
+Some antacids can make it harder for your body to absorb this medicine.

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.